 Leanne O'Sullivan reads The Mining Road and other poems

-Leanne O'Sullivan reads her poem 'The Cord' from her debut collection,
+Leanne O'Sullivan begins this short film by reading 'The Cord' from her debut collection,

 Waiting for My Clothes (2004).
 Then she talks about her second collection, Cailleach: The Hag of Beara (2009) and reads one poem from it, 'Birth'.
 An Cailleach Bhéarra, or the Hag of Beara, is a wise woman figure embedded in the physical and mental landscape of western Ireland.
 A large rock rests on the ridge overlooking Ballycrovane Harbour on the Beara peninsula, said to be the petrified body of the Cailleach; she has had several lives, beginning each life with a birth from her stony form – and returning to stone at the end.
-Leanne then reads five poems from her latest collection, The Mining Road (2013), in which she finds inspiration in the disused copper mines that haunt the rugged terrain around Allihies, near her home: 'Townland', 'The Mining Road', 'Love Stories', 'Antique Cabinets', 'Sea Level' (from 'Man Engine') and 'The Glimmerman'.
+Leanne then reads six poems from her latest collection, The Mining Road (2013), in which she finds inspiration in the disused copper mines that haunt the rugged terrain around Allihies, near her home: 'Townland', 'The Mining Road', 'Love Stories', 'Antique Cabinets', 'Sea Level' (from 'Man Engine'), ‘Safe House’ and 'The Glimmerman'.
 Neil Astley filmed this reading in February 2012 at the O'Sullivan family farm at Beara, West Cork, where Leanne O'Sullivan grew up.
 This film is from the DVD-anthology In Person: World Poets, filmed and edited by Pamela Robertson-Pearce and Neil Astley (Bloodaxe Books, 2017).

 Leanne O'Sullivan reads at Dublin Writers' Festival